Google analytics goals allow you to track visitors’ paths on your website.

-Google analytics goal funnels allow you to set up a tracking process where are user starts at one page and end up for example on your order page.
+Google analytics goal funnels allow you to set up a tracking process where the user starts at one page and ends up for example on your order page.

-An example of this may be your user clicks on the page for an infomercial typestyle, and in that information, there are links that take the user to another more in-depth information page, then to the order page.
-This process will qualify are users for the product that suits them.
-A simpler sales funnel can also be an information page followed by a link to the sales page.
+An example of this is a user clicks on a link taking them to an infomercial style page, there are links that take the user to another more in-depth information page, from that page your goal is to get the user to the order page.
+This process will weed out the people that wouldn’t make a purchase and lead the qualified people to the order page.